thegazettedata/harkin-legacy/how-to-saxo.md

 </div>
 ```

+The “left” property on the pull quote div will make the quote float to the left of the screen.
+You can change this property to “right” to make it float to the right instead.
+For more information on these properties, read on.

 ##iFrames
 You can post iFrames within the paragraphs, like you can with other stories.
 You also have a few style options to decide how you want them placed on the page: